 In the wild they may live to be 8 years, however in captivity 15 to 18 years is not uncommon.

 The majority of their diet is made up to bamboo but they will also eat a variety of flowers, leaves, fruits, bark, eggs and small animals.

 Most of the time these animals are solitary in the wild, however pairs will often live quite happily with one another in captivity.
 The mating season for this species is January to March and after a 112 day to 158 day gestation the female will give birth to up to 4 cubs.

-This species is vulnerable to extinction in the wild, with the main threats it faces being caused by humans.
+This species is endangered in the wild, with the main threats it faces being caused by humans.
 This species was often heavily hunted for its beautiful fur, and while this still occurs it is no longer as common as it once was.
 Humans are still however encroaching on their range and destroying their habitat, which is now their biggest threat.

 The Red Panda belongs in to a family of its own and even though shares its name, is not related to the Giant Pandas.
 It is more closely (although this is still a very distance relation) to the Weasels, Badgers, Skunks and Otters of the Mustelids superfamily.

 At Wingham Wildlife Park we currently have one female red panda named Mai Xlang.
 Mai is often relaxing in the tree in her enclosure but will often come down for the keeper feed and talk at 1.30 each day.
 Back in 2015 Mai gave birth to two male cubs, which have now moved to Gaia zoo in the Netherlands.
 She is a part of an EEP (European Endangered Species Program) which we work closely with to conserve this species in captivity.

 We supplement her diet with a specialist diet (giving them the nutrients they would get from such vast amounts of bamboo in the wild) called Panda Cakes.